Five (Circus Devils album): Reception

-"Five often doesn't feature a single guitar, instead relying on

 Todd Tobias's trademark aural textures to create moods often bordering on ambient, a new and exciting background for (Robert) Pollard to ply his trade.
 The new contrast is captivating from the start.
 FIVE is an album of wonderful aural scope and intelligence, filled with emotion.
-Whenever Pollard attempts a style of music with which he's unfamiliar, the results are always at worst interesting; here they're nothing short of spectacular."
+Whenever Pollard attempts a style of music with which he's unfamiliar, the results are always at worst interesting; here they're nothing short of spectacular.